 This clean energy transition is not just theoretical.
 It has been proven by rapidly advancing market forces.
 Several recent utility procurements for peaking capacity favor batteries and renewable generation over traditional peakers on both cost and operational ability.
-(For more on this evolving market transition, see the power plant replacement section of our Energy Storage Trends project.)
 Moreover, replacement is not just an economic or emissions reduction opportunity.
 Retiring or reducing reliance on these plants could be a major win for environmental justice because of where many of these plants are located.

-The more than 1,000 peaker plants in operation across the United States are predominantly located in disadvantaged communities, sited in or near mostly minority and low-income areas.
+The more than 1,000 peaker plants in operation across the United States are predominantly located in disadvantaged communities, sited in or near mostly low-income communities and communities of color.
 (See our interactive peaker plant map to view more details about where these plants are located.)
-Peaker plants disproportionately emit health-damaging air pollutants – mainly ozone forming chemicals and harmful particulates – that contribute to poor local air quality and harm public health in these vulnerable frontline communities.
+Peaker plants disproportionately emit health-damaging air pollutants – mainly ozone forming chemicals like nitrogen oxides (NOx) and harmful particulates – that contribute to poor local air quality and harm public health in these vulnerable frontline communities.

 In turn, this peaker strategy can demonstrate how longer-term efforts involving energy storage and renewable technologies can begin to incrementally replace, longer duration baseload fossil-fuel plants.
+The Energy Information Administration (EIA) estimates that about 30 percent of all new planned gas buildout will be peaker plants (7 gigawatt of gas peakers compared to 16.5 gigawatts of baseload gas plants).
+While peakers don’t operate as much as baseload plants, they are far less efficient and could account for around 20 percent of gas burned in all proposed new gas power plants.
 Replacement of peaker plants could create the foundation for this necessary struggle to end use of fossil fuels to make electricity.

-The Energy Storage Peaker Replacement (ESPR) initiative is a collaborative effort, co-led by Clean Energy Group and Physicians, Scientists, and Engineers for Healthy Energy (PSE), to help local community and environmental justice groups win peaker plant replacement fights.
-ESRP will develop the analytical basis and strategies to support policy and local advocacy efforts to replace new and existing fossil-fuel peaker power plants with battery storage and other clean energy technologies nationwide.
+Clean Energy Group’s Energy Storage Peaker Replacement (ESPR) initiative is a collaborative effort in partnership with local community and environmental justice groups to fight and win peaker plant replacement battles.
+ESRP is developing the analytical basis and strategies to support policy and local advocacy efforts to replace new and existing fossil-fuel peaker power plants with battery storage and other clean energy technologies nationwide.
 It is the first effort in the country to systematically analyze and target traditional peaker plants at scale.

 How storage will power a low carbon energy transformation has begun to emerge across the country – surprisingly led by utilities in the Midwest and West as they pursue an economic mix of renewables and battery storage to shut down and replace existing fossil-fuel plants.